oscarlai1998/tp/docs/DeveloperGuide.md

 ## **Appendix E: Instructions for Manual Testing** ##

-Given below are instructions to test the app manually.
+Given below are instructions on how to test the app manually.

 > ℹ️ **Note:**  These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.